pkunlp-icler/FastV/README.md

 | 13B FastV (K=2 R=50%) | 81.3  | 0.155s                                  | 28G        |
 | 13B FastV (K=2 R=75%) | 80.9  | **0.124s**                                  | 27G        |

 This code implements the latency test of FastV using Inplace token dropping instead of token masking.
-It is not compatible with support kv-cache yet, must be used with "use_cache=False".
+It is not compatible with kv-cache yet, must be used with "use_cache=False".

 The main implementation of FastV is in the forward function of LlamaModel from [modeling_llama.py](https://github.com/pkunlp-icler/FastV/blob/36e71e90c6c8cd5f5de97eebfc2727a83b261327/src/transformers/src/transformers/models/llama/modeling_llama.py#L619) of transformers repo.